andreasdr/minitscript/README.md

 ...
 ```

-Removing from byte arrays using a index with ByteArray.remove():
+Removing from byte arrays using a index with ByteArray::remove():
 ```
 ...
 	$byteArray->remove(2)